aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Set Log configuration for S3 to 1 year for both S3 retention and S3 access logging
     - Enable IAM Identity Center (IDC) in Malaysia ap-southeast-5 region
     - Enable AWS Backup for whole of organization.
 Specify the new Shared Services (for backup administration) and central backup accounts.
 These accounts should not be enrolled under AWS Control Tower at the start.
-        - Specify the KMS key id for Control Tower Backup encryption
+        - Specify the KMS key id for Control Tower Backup encryption (alias control-tower-backup-key)

-6. Create Cloudformation Stackset to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
+6. Create **Cloudformation StackSet** to configure delegation of security administration for AWS Security Services GuardDuty, Security Hub, Inspector, IAM Access Analyzer and Detective.
     - Deployment Region: ap-southeast-5
-    - Create new CloudFormation Stackset
+    - Create new **CloudFormation StackSet**
     - Permissions: Self-Managed Permissions
-        - IAMExecutionRole : AWSCloudFormationStackSetExecutionRole
+        - IAM Execution Role Name : AWSCloudFormationStackSetExecutionRole
+        - IAM admin role ARN : leave blank
     - Template: "lz-delegate-security-services.yaml"
     - StackSetName: lz-delegate-security-services
     - Parameters: Set the Security Audit Admin Account parameter to the AWS Control Tower audit account.